kbaki-aops/lasy/README.md

 # Lasy README

 Hi!
 My name is **Lasy**¹, said /ˈlæsi/, like the word "lassie".
 My pronouns are **she**/**it**.
+Perhaps you've met my brother [Jaxy](https://github.com/kbaki-aops/jaxy.git).
 I'm a VS Code extension that compiles Asymptote files to SVG format and displays the output.
 It's great to meet you.

+## Quick start

+You can install me by downloading my repository's file `lasy-*.vsix`, where `*` denotes the version number, and then following [the instructions on the VS Code documentation](https://code.visualstudio.com/docs/configure/extensions/extension-marketplace#_install-from-a-vsix).
+You'll also need to install the Asymptote compiler itself:
+- On Windows, install the `.exe` file from [the Asymptote website](https://asymptote.sourceforge.io).
+- On Unix, run `brew install asymptote`, or the equivalent command for your package manager.

-If you've already installed me, then you can test me out by opening `extension.test.asy` in my `src/test` folder, deleting the little `ɬ` character on the first line, and then saving.
+Once you've installed me, you can test me out by opening `extension.test.asy` in my `/lasy/src/test` folder, deleting the little `ɬ` character on the first line, and then saving.
 With any luck, I'll open a panel to the right where you can look at an SVG render of your Asymptote file.
 I'll also make a copy of the SVG file in the same directory as your Asymptote file.

-If you're looking to get started, I *think* that there's two ways to install me:
+## Slow start

+If you'd like to acquire my codebase for testing, improvement, and other whatnots, then you can clone my [repository](https://github.com/kbaki-aops/lasy.git).
+Once you've done this, your choices are manifold:
-- Install me as a `.vsix` extension file (VS Code Extension options, "Install from .vsix")
+- If you'd just like to build me as a `.vsix` file, then run `vsce package` from the folder `/lasy`.
-- If you want the full [repository](https://github.com/kbaki-aops/lasy.git) for testing and improvement:
-   * `npm install` in the repo
+- If you'd like to iterate on me:
-   * `npm run test` in the repo to build and test
+  * Run `npm install | npm run test` from the folder `/lasy` to acquire my dependencies;
-   * open the lasy folder in VS Code
-   * Press F5 to open a window with the extension activated
+  * Press `F5` to open a new VS Code window in which I'll be active.
-   * Save a change to the `extension.test.asy` file and wait for the side panel to open with the rendered svg.

-Unfortunately, my knowledge of this stuff is rather lacking, so I apologize if this leads you astray.

-I have only one dependency, namely the Asymptote compiler itself, which should be easy to install:
-- On Windows, install the `.exe` file from [the Asymptote website](https://asymptote.sourceforge.io).
-- On Unix, run `brew install asymptote`, or the equivalent command for your package manager.

 I compile Asymptote files using the shell command `asy`.
 If I'm having trouble locating the Asymptote installation, then you can manually let me know in the `lasy.asyPath` property of my `package.json` file.